 - Avoid drinking coffee and alcohol, or eating processed foods, sausages, fried foods, and sugary or very spicy foods

 List of natural stomach ulcer remedies

 This anise flavored herb is often used in certain recipes.
-You can buy the fennel plant, but that’s not recommended for people who have problems with high blood pressure because it could cause it to rise.
-T
+You can buy the fennel plant.
+But it’s not recommended for people who have problems with high blood pressure because it could cause it to rise.

 It’s recommended that you drink blueberry juice for this treatment.
 It will help prevent ulcers from forming in the lining of the stomach, fight inflammation, and relax your digestive system.